There in the air

 - Gagarin: A caterpillar dreams of flight and tries to jump up and join the things it sees flying (first a dragonfly, then a helicopter).

-- Petrie, a young pteranodon from Don Bluth's The Land Before Time, tries hard to fly, but succeeds only in falling.
+- Petrie, a young pteranodon from Don Bluth's The Land Before Time, tries hard to fly, but succeeds only in falling (leading to an ironic fear of heights).
 During the Final Battle with Sharptooth, he finally manages to in order to save Duckie.

-- In the holiday movie, Annabelle's Wish, a young calf, after seeing Santa's reindeer, wishes to fly like them.
-However, after bonding with the farmer's nephew Billy who had lost his voice in a fire, she gives up her dream and her ability to talk on Christmas so that Billy could speak again.
-Years later, when Annabelle was on her death bed, Santa came and made her one of his reindeer and restored her voice.
+- In the holiday movie, Annabelle's Wish, the title character, a young calf, after seeing Santa's reindeer, wishes to fly like them.
+However, after bonding with the farmer's grandson Billy, who had lost his voice in a fire, she gives up her dream and her ability to talk on Christmas so that Billy could speak again.
+Years later, when Annabelle is on her death bed, Santa comes and makes her into one of his reindeer and restores her voice.

 - Wise mentor Cornelius has a dream of flight, which leads him to pen diagrams and construct a scale model of a "Flapper Wingamathing" in Hanna-Barbera's Once Upon a Forest.
 He doesn't get the chance to build one, though, as the tragic events of the story intervene.
 Cornelius's three young pupils, however, construct the device out of necessity, and it works.
 The end credits show Cornelius aboard his invention with the young 'uns operating it.

 - In the "Rhapsody in Blue" segment of Fantasia 2000, the main characters watch two skaters and imagine themselves living out their dreams; for the Henpecked Husband John, that means flying like a bird.

 - Arthur in The Sword in the Stone mentions wishing he could fly, so Merlin turns him into a bird so he can live out his dream.